 Whether or not it makes sense to refinance can depend on a lot of factors, including what rate you currently pay and how long you plan to stay in your home.
 But one rule of thumb is that you should consider refinancing if you can lower your interest rate by at least half a percentage point.

 Here's how the math looks: For a homeowner with a typical $250,000 30-year mortgage, cutting the interest rate from 4% to 3.5% — roughly in line with today's average rates — would save just over $70 a month, according to our mortgage calculator.
 If the mortgage started at 5%, the savings would be nearly $220 a month.

 While that may seem extreme, rates on 30-year mortgages were as high as 4.94% in November 2018, and were above 4% for much of 2018 and the first half of 2019.
 So it's no surprise many homeowners who bought their homes in the past several years are rushing to apply.

 Of course, if you do want to refinance there are downsides and other costs to consider.
 The process of paying off your old loan and getting a new one can be laborious — and expensive, with fees running $3,000 to $5,000.
-So make you plan to stay in your home long enough for the potential savings to outweigh the costs — typically that’s at least five years.
+So make your plan to stay in your home long enough for the potential savings to outweigh the costs — typically that's at least five years.

 Another thing to remember: refinancing a fixed-rate 30- or 15-year mortgage means starting the clock over as far as your loan term is concerned.
 That prospect may be unappealing to homeowners who have already been making steady payments for years and for whom finally paying off the loan is within reach.
 At the same time, anyone who bought just a few years ago with an adjustable rate mortgage may jump to lock in today's low rates.